ByronKrauskopf/Election_Analysis/README.md

 8. Determine the winner of the election based on popluar vote.
 9. Determine the county with the highest number of votes cast.

-Furthermore, a request has been made to provide an analysis of script used to conduct this election audit to determine if it can be used to conduct audits of other elections.
+Furthermore, a request has been made to provide an analysis of the script used to conduct this election audit to determine if it can be used to conduct audits of other elections.

 ## Resources
 - Data Source: election_results.csv